MelsHyrule/Instagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] implemented filters

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. implemented filters
+1. how to add information to a user (such as a profile picture or bio)
-2. resizing images for posts and profile picture
+2. how to effectively manage data that goes into mongo

 ## Video Walkthrough